Summer Care for Succulents: Heat and Sun Concerns

 Read More

-Dec., 2017 Whenever I’m asked how to find certain succulents or services that are in short supply, I wonder why so few offer them.
+I originally published this in Dec., 2017.
+Since then, how many of these have come to pass?
+Hm…seems there’s still time to grab a slice of the market!
+Whenever I’m asked how to find certain succulents or services that are in short supply, I wonder why so few offer them.
 After all, there’s clearly money to be made!
-If you or others who might make these happen are merely unaware, hang on, I’m about to remedy that.
-Btw, I’m happy to help get the word out about anyone who offers the…
+If you or others who…

 Read More